Cloud Logging Tips and Tricks

 Managing cloud logs is essential for cloud security, but understanding the world of logging can be complex.
-Each cloud provider offers different log categories, each with unique names, formats, and configuration options, and ensuring all necessary logs are enabled can be quite difficult.
-Understanding which logs you need to collect and the relevant use cases for each is often a real challenge for teams.
+Each cloud provider offers different log categories, each with unique names, formats, and configuration options.
+Understanding which logs you need to collect and ensuring all necessary logs are enabled can be quite difficult, especially when considering cost.

-To make cloud logging more approachable, we’ve developed a framework to categorize cloud logs by their security use case.
-Our framework has two approaches.
-First, we’ve mapped each cloud log source into categories: logs that are related to the identity, data, network, compute, and the control plane.
+The approach to cloud logging we recommend in our guide is based on a framework we’ve developed, categorizing cloud logs by their security use case.
+Our framework maps mapped each cloud log source into categories: logs that are related to the identity, data, network, compute, and the control plane.
 Each category includes the most relevant logs that can assist in preparing for a cyber attack targeting the specific resources in the category.
 For example, to detect data exfiltration targeting S3 buckets, organizations would need to monitor S3 data events in CloudTrail.

 What do these logs contain?